Uri Michaeli Haifa International Airport: British Mandate

-Haifa Airport was established by the British Mandate in 1934 as its first international airport at the location of RAF Haifa, which originally served the British Army.
+Haifa Airport was established by the British Mandate in 1934 as its first international airport at the location of RAF Haifa, which originally served the Iraq Petroleum Company and the British Army.
 RAF Haifa already had passenger service by Imperial Airways to Alexandria (since 1931) and Baghdad (since 1932).
-In 1936 passenger services by Misr Airwork to Beirut and Cyprus were opened.
+In 1936 passenger Misr Airwork operated flights to Baghdad, Beirut, Cyprus and Lydda.
 In 1937, these were joined by Palestine Airways services, as well as Ala Littoria regular services to Brindisi and Trieste via Athens.
 In 1938 a third of the flights into Mandatory Palestine landed in Haifa; but in 1940, civil flights were stopped due to the Second World War in which the airport served the Royal Air Force's operations in the Middle East as RAF Haifa.
 The RAF station closed in 1948, and the airport re-opened as Haifa Airport.